 An acute fibula fracture is generally due to direct trauma or strike to the ankle or leg.
 In some cases, a stress fracture can also occur due to overuse or from repeated impacts.

 It is important to note that the fibula is a smaller of the 2 shin bones on the exterior region of the lower part of the leg.
-It is felt as a bony protrusion on the exterior of the ankle and runs to the exterior of the leg to the knee.
-It is responsible for providing an exterior for muscular attachment while the bigger tibia supports majority of the weight.
+It is a bony protrusion on the exterior of the ankle and runs to the exterior of the leg to the knee.
+Generally, it also provides an exterior for muscular attachment while the bigger tibia supports majority of the weight.

 A stress fracture of the fibular can sometimes occur, but these are uncommon than the stress fractures of the tibia since the fibula does not bear any weight.
-They are less likely to be caused by repeated muscular traction forces on the bone
+They are less likely to be due to repetitive muscular traction forces on the bone

 What are the indications?

 Acute fibula fracture

 The indications of this form of fibula fracture include abrupt, acute pain in the lower leg that is accompanied by rapid swelling, usually after a fall, collision or impact.
 The individual is likely to limp or has difficulty bearing weight on the damaged leg.

 There is also tenderness around the site of the damage.
 In serious cases, there is evident deformity in the site of the bone displacement.

 The signs of a fibula stress fracture typically include steady build-up of pain or discomfort on the exterior of the lower leg that is alleviated with rest and intensifies with activity.